Manjiri1101/283_VirtualizationTechnologies/Assignment2/readme.md

 #### verify output:
 on vm install cpuid: `Sudo apt install cpuid`
 Test output using cpuid command:`cpuid –leaf=0x4FFFFFFF`

+## question:3
+#### Comment on the frequency of exits – does the number of exits increase at a stable rate?
+Or are there more exits performed during certain VM operations?
+Approximately how many exits does a full VM boot entail?

+1.We observed that during the VM boot, number of VM exits increase drastically untill VM gets stable and they increase gradually after we fire cpuid –leaf=0x4FFFFFFF command from VM.
+2. around 60,00,000 exits we observed during the booting process of VM.

 #### Modified the cpuid.c and vmx.c files, ran the commands: "make && make modules && make install && make modules-install" as root user.
 It ran successfully.
 Please check the attched files